andrealabelli/Machine-Learning-Project-Fake-Real-News-detection/README.md

 - TF-IDF representation consistently produced the best results across all models.
 - Naive Bayes + TF-IDF performed particularly well, reaching very high precision and recall.
 - SVM also showed excellent performance, although more computationally expensive.
-- Simpler representations like TokenizerStats were less effective, but still useful for comparison.
+- TokenizerStatistics performs significantly worse — useful for baseline but not competitive when vocabulary and term weighting are available.
 - Confusion matrices showed that both classes (Fake and True) were classified with high reliability.

 ## Key Takeaways
-- Machine learning models can classify fake vs true news with very high accuracy when using well-prepared text features.
+- Feature representation matters as much as the choice of classifier.
-- TF-IDF remains the most reliable representation for traditional ML models in text classification tasks.
+- TF-IDF is the most effective representation for linear models (SVM, Perceptron).
-- Even simple algorithms like Naive Bayes can achieve excellent performance with the right features.
+- Naive Bayes is strong and efficient with Count Vectorizer.
+- Cross validation ensures that results are not dependent on a lucky or unlucky split.